BrankoKrstic/safechat-frontend/README.md

 A [full demo of the app can be found here](https://awesome-bell-f75efd.netlify.app/main).

-CoffeeHub relies on a Socket.io backend powered by npm.
+SafeChat relies on a Socket.io backend powered by npm.
 The code for it can be found in a [separate repository](https://github.com/BrankoKrstic/safechat-backend).

 ## To install

 Clone the github repo to your machine.

-Execute `cd coffeehub-frontend` into the terminal to go into the repo folder
+Execute `cd safechat-frontend` into the terminal to go into the repo folder

 Execute `npm install` to download all dependencies